Event Name: A Night for Nexus

 6:00 p.m.
 Cocktails

 7:00 p.m.
 Program followed by dinner and dancing.

 1914 Commerce St.

 Becca Crowell, President, Nexus Recovery Center

-Event Description: A fun-filled night of dinner, dancing and bidding all in the exclusive and elegant Pecan Room at Old Parkland featuring the Downtown Fever Band.
+Event Description: A fun-filled night of dinner, dancing and bidding all in the very swanky and newly remodeled Statler Hotel, featuring the Downtown Fever Band.
 White Party Theme, guests are asked to come dressed in all white.

 Mission Statement: The mission of Nexus Recovery Center is to serve as a link to sobriety, independence, and dignity for low-income women and their families affected by addiction.
 We inspire hope, offer respect, and honor the unique differences of female addicts.

-Statistics: In 2016, Nexus served 2,310 women and teen and 333 children, including 62 Nexus born babies.
+Statistics: In 2017, Nexus served 2,091 women and teens and 305 children, including 72 Nexus born babies.
 The January 2016, Morbidity and Mortality Weekly Report stated that the United States is experiencing an “epidemic” of drug overdose deaths.
 Since 2000 opioid overdose deaths have increased by 200%.
-The problem is prevalent enough that President Obama has announced federal level support to address the issue.
-In Texas, heroin use has increased for the last decade, with “cheese heroin” use specifically increasing in Dallas and eventually spreading statewide.

 Nationally, approximately 32% of all drug treatment facilities offer specialized treatment for adult women and 13% report providing special services for pregnant and postpartum women.
 Currently, Nexus Recovery Center is on of the few drug and alcohol treatment facilities in Texas providing treatment services for pregnant and parenting adult women and teens.